Ayanna Pressley: 2018

-Like Capuano, Pressley campaigned as a staunch progressive, admitting that her voting record would likely be almost identical to Capuano's.
-However, Pressley contended that a reliably liberal voting record was not enough to meet the needs of a district whose demographics and character had changed over the years.
+Like Capuano, Pressley campaigned as a staunch progressive, acknowledging that her voting record would likely be similar to that of Capuano.
+However, she argued that simply maintaining a reliably liberal voting record was insufficient to address the changing needs of a district that had undergone significant demographic and cultural changes.
 She also claimed that the district needed to be represented by someone who would take a more aggressive role in opposing the presidency of Donald Trump.
 She campaigned with the slogan "change can't wait", and promised that she would bring "activist leadership".

 In the September 4, 2018, Democratic primary election, Pressley defeated Capuano by a margin of 59% to 41%.
 The primary victory was a surprise, as the last poll before the election showed Capuano with a significant lead, 48% to 35%.
 Part of the reason the polls may have been inaccurate was a surge in the number of primary voters.
-According to Boston NPR station WBUR, 24 percent of primary voters in the 7th district primary had not voted in the five previous primaries.
+According to the Boston NPR station WBUR, 24 percent of primary voters in the 7th district primary had not voted in the five previous primaries.
 The percentage of new voters included a disproportionate number of Hispanic and Asian voters.
-She won the general election unopposed, though the Democratic primary in her district is seen as tantamount to election.
+She won the general election unopposed.

 2020

 Pressley was unopposed for the Democratic nomination.
 Rayla Campbell, a claims adjuster and occupational zoning activist from Randolph, mounted a write-in campaign as a Republican.
-Pressley won the election.
+Pressley won the general election, securing a second term.

 2022

-Presley defeated Republican Donnie Palmer in the general election.
+Presley ran for a third term and defeated Republican Donnie Palmer in the general election.
+Palmer was the first Republican to run without a write-in campaign since 1998.

+2024

+Pressley ran unopposed in the Democratic primary and the general election, securing a fourth term representing District 7.